shazChaudhry/docker-elastic/README.md

 ### Assumptions
+* You are free to use your own docker swarm mode infrastructre like for example "Docker for AWS".
+But the solution provided in this README assumes you are using the Vagrantfile provided in this repository
-All containerized custom application services will start with [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) log driver in order to send logs to Elastic Stack.
-Please see **TODO** section below
+* All containerized custom application services will start with [GELF](http://docs.graylog.org/en/2.2/pages/gelf.html) log driver in order to send logs to Elastic Stack.

 ### Prerequisite
 * Infrastructre is setup in [Docker swarm mode](https://docs.docker.com/engine/swarm/)
-* On each cluster node, ensure maximum map count check is set: `sudo sysctl -w vm.max_map_count=262144` _(required for Elasticsearch)_
+* On each Elasticsearch cluster node, ensure maximum map count check is set:  _(required to run Elasticsearch)_
+  * `sudo sysctl -w vm.max_map_count=262144`
+  * `sudo echo 'vm.max_map_count=262144' >> /etc/sysctl.conf` (to persist reboots)

 ### Installation instructions
 SSH to the master node in your Docker Swarm cluster.
 Clone this repo and change directory by following these commands: